pascallaliberte/pascallaliberte.me/index.md

 ## In closing, two questions I think are helpful

-Before you go, let me share with you two questions I pose myself regularly.
-I find they help me stay true, and they help me make good choices.
+These questions help me stay true, and they help me make good choices.
 I hope they're useful to you too:

-1. **What are you so convinced of?** Any time you feel conflicted, agitated, or out of options, inspect and identify your [mental models, those invisible lenses through which we distort how we see reality][mentalmodels].
-Make it a habit to put your finger on your mental models, so you drive them and they don't drive you.
+1. **What am I so convinced of?** Any time I feel conflicted, agitated, or out of options, I inspect and identify my [mental models, those invisible lenses through which we distort how we see reality][mentalmodels].
+I make it a habit to put my finger on my mental models, so I drive them and they don't drive me.
-2. **What are you going to be celebrating?** Before a date you pick in the nest few months, what's the one thing you will be able to say you'll have done, at the expense of everything else, to be celebrating?
-And then what would be the second from that list, and the third.
-I call these [will-have-done lists][havedonelists], and I find these essential to giving my best decisions my best shot.
+2. **What will I be celebrating?** Instead of writing lists of things to do, or of things I want to achieve, I write lists of things I'll *have achieved* in a future place in time.
+I call these [will-have-done lists][havedonelists].
+That subtle change of position helps me visualize what's essential, what's central and what to ship first, and also what's a distraction and what to ignore until after that date.

+So yeah, mental models and will-have-done lists.
+Hope they help.

 [mentalmodels]: http://by.pascallaliberte.me/2014-01-intro-to-mental-models/
 [havedonelists]: http://by.pascallaliberte.me/2013-12-writing-objectives-you-will-accomplish/